 And they will all grow old like a garment;Like a cloak You will fold them up, And they will be changed.
 But You are the same, And Your years will not fail.”

 God is a holy spirit (refer to John 4:24).
 He is not man (as Numbers 23:19, and Hosea 11:9 explain).
 His Holiness is written of in Leviticus 19:2.
-Therefore, is it a far stretch, to say He is the Holy Spirit?
+Therefore, is it a far stretch to say He is the Holy Spirit?
 Not at all!
 If God is the Holy Spirit (and He most certainly is), and the Holy Spirit was in Christ without measure or limit (John 3:34), then Christ was indeed the fullness of God in a human being.
-God who is everywhere can also be His own son…because nothing is impossible for God.
+God, who is everywhere, can also be His own son because nothing is impossible for God.
 If He chose to be every player on a baseball team, He could be just that.
-If the Holy Spirit can be in every believer at the same time, is it really hard to imagine the Holy Spirit was on the earth (in Christ) and also in Heaven (as the Father who Chrsit prayed to)?
-Remember Jesus was God in the beginning according to John 1, but He also came to fulfill the law and how could He fulfill the first commandment if He didn’t submit to God?
-In a sense, He submitted to Himself, but again, God calls Jesus (who is God), “God”…and every member of my illustrated baseball team would likewise be called “God” including Yahweh Pitcher and Yahweh Batter.
+If the Holy Spirit can be in every believer at the same time, is it tough to imagine the Holy Spirit was on the earth (in Christ) and also in Heaven (as the Father who Christ prayed to)?
+Remember, Jesus was God in the beginning, according to John 1, but He also came to fulfill the law, and how could He fulfill the first commandment if He didn’t submit to God?
+In a sense, He submitted to Himself.
+Still, again, God calls Jesus (who is God), “God”…and every member of my illustrated baseball team would likewise be called “God,” including Yahweh Pitcher and Yahweh Batter.

 So how do we harmonize it all?
-Well, Jesus is the Everlasting Father who fashioned a mortal (therefore killable) body for Himself in order to reconcile the world to Himself.
-God provided the lamb who is said to have been “slain from the foundation of the world”.
+Well, Jesus is the Everlasting Father who fashioned a mortal (therefore killable) body for Himself to reconcile the world to Himself.
+God provided the lamb who is said to have been “slain from the foundation of the world.”
 Remember, He is Provider.
 He is the Savior.
 He is the Son and yet the Mighty God.
-He is our healer and by His stripes we are Healed.
-He is the resurrection and the life; that very same life He originally gave Adam and Eve and will restore when He returns.
+He is our healer, and by His stripes, we are Healed.
+He is the resurrection and the life; that very same life He initially gave Adam and Eve and will restore when He returns.
 He is Spirit and a Holy and Righteous Spirit at that!
-In fact, in His truest form, Jesus isn’t just God who is a Holy Spirit, but He is the Holy Spirit of God that dwelt within the human vessel the world knew as Jesus so that He could be the visible image of the invisible God (Colossians 1:15).
-This Holy Spirit dwelt in Christ without measure though in normal human beings, it is always measured (limited).
-Even when we’re said to be filled with the Spirit, we can never say of ourselves as Christ could say that we are the fullness of God and man.
-Nevertheless, when we are in Christ, the spirit of Christ (that is the spirit of salvation) is in us and He blesses us with the Holy Spirit who He sent after He ascended and regained the glory He had forsaken in Heaven.
-When He walked the earth, Jesus said He was in the Father and the Father was in Him, but prior to being born, Jesus shared oneness with God.
-See Phillipians 2:6.
+In fact, in His most genuine form, Jesus isn’t just God who is a Holy Spirit, but He is the Holy Spirit of God that dwelt within the human vessel the world knew as Jesus so that He could be the visible image of the invisible God (Colossians 1:15).
+When we are in Christ, the spirit of Christ (that is the spirit of salvation) is in us.

 Finally, I’ll leave you with this John Chapter 1 verse 3 says of Jesus “All things were made through Him and without Him, nothing was made.”
-If we revisit Genesis Chapter 1, we will read “In the beginning, God created the Heavens and the earth” We know God is the Alpha and Omega, the Beginning and the End.
+If we revisit Genesis Chapter 1, we will read, “In the beginning, God created the Heavens and the earth” We know God is the Alpha and Omega, the Beginning and the End.
 The Mighty God, the Everlasting Father, His Son, and the Holy Spirit.
-Jesus says in Revelations 22:13…I am the alpha and Omega, the first and the last.
-With that, He rests His case.
+Jesus says in Revelations 22:13: